-On the flipside, new channels are emerging that are helping to generate more sales.
-Companies like Deliveroo and Just Eat have unlocked new consumer demand, and recent figures show that delivery orders account for up to 15% of a QSR's business.
-It’s growing too; with orders increasing by 16% in the past quarter alone.
-This success is, in large part, thanks to the simple order process; just a few swipes and your favorite meal arrives at your door.
+New channels are emerging that are helping to generate more sales.
+Companies like Deliveroo and Just Eat have unlocked new consumer demand.
+In fact, delivery orders can now account for 16% of a quick service restaurant’s (QSR) business.
+This is largely thanks to technology making the order process so simple.
+Just a few swipes and your favorite meal arrives at your door.

-Chatbots are beginning to find a foothold in casual dining, with chains like Pizza Express using them to make table bookings.
-What is new, however, is using a chatbot to pay the bill.
+Chatbots are beginning to find a foothold in casual dining.
+Chains like Pizza Express have been using them for some time to make table bookings.
+But now, chatbots are being used to pay the bill.

 Most pay-at-table experiences are app-powered, so the diner has to download the restaurant’s app in order to pay.
-But an exciting new service has emerged that lets diners pay using Facebook Messenger.
+But now it’s possible for diners to pay using Facebook Messenger.

-Flyt and Adyen have teamed up to create technology that enables a restaurant to implement a customized chatbot which can take payment in the Facebook Messenger app.
-The service combines Flyt’s technology and the Adyen platform payment solution Adyen for Platforms.
+To make it easy for restaurants to accept payments in the Facebook Messenger app, we teamed up with UK tech-company Flyt.
+The service combines Flyt’s technology and our marketplace solution Adyen for Platforms.
 A customer simply has to open Facebook Messenger, select the restaurant location and enter the table number.
 The order is recalled from the cash register and displayed in Messenger.
 The customer then approves and pays with their stored payment option via one-click.
 The payment is processed by Adyen, confirmation is sent to the cash register, and the bill closed.
 The entire process takes about 45 seconds.

-This technology makes pay-at-table easily accessible to a broader customer segment; Facebook Messenger has 1.3 billion monthly active users worldwide.
-The Flyt/Adyen for Platforms partnership also makes it possible for smaller QSRs to support pay-at-table without having to build their own apps.
-They can sign up as a user via Adyen’s automatic onboarding process, which includes thorough KYC checks, and can start accepting Facebook Messenger payments in a matter of hours.
+This technology makes pay-at-table easily accessible to a broader customer segment; Facebook Messenger has 1.3 million monthly active users worldwide.
+The Flyt/Adyen partnership also makes it possible for smaller QSRs to support pay-at-table without having to build their own apps.
+They simply sign up via Adyen’s automatic onboarding process and can start accepting Facebook Messenger payments in a matter of hours.

-The bot was piloted by innovative UK restaurant group Wahaca and saw phenomenal uptake, accounting for up to 14.5% of payments in the restaurant, with a peak conversion rate of 69%.
+The bot was initially piloted by UK restaurant group Wahaca and saw phenomenal uptake.
+During the trial, the pot accounted for up to 14.5% of payments in the restaurant and had a peak conversion rate of 69%.